 Everything Delhi Locals Drink to Keep Cool During Summer

 When the temperature soars, residents of the Indian capital turn to drink.
-Not booze, but rainbow-colored potions spiked with noodles, curry-flavored fruit juices, and soured milk.
+Not booze, but rainbow-coloured potions spiked with noodles, curry-flavoured fruit juices, and soured milk.

 It's bonkers hot in Delhi—10 AM and already 34 degrees Celsius.